somebody32/adequack/README.md

 ### Solving this with adequack

-Lets replay the story again but with a happy end:
+Let's replay the story again but with a happy end:

 ```ruby
 require 'adequack'